There is no single test for schizophrenia. It is usually diagnosed after assessment by a mental health specialist.

 You may be diagnosed if your symptoms have an impact on your ability to work, study or perform daily tasks.

-Sometimes it might not be clear whether someone has schizophrenia.
-If you have other symptoms at the same time, you have a related mental illness.
+If you have other symptoms at the same time, you may have a related mental difficulty.
 This could be bipolar disorder or schizoaffective disorder.

 Bipolar disorder